Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 The case also needs to be stress tested.
 For example:
 -Use the Instron machine in the materials lab to test the case to failure
 -1m drop test
--Use a Newton metet to test the loops
+-Use a Newton meter to test the loops